Nair18/auto-increment-alert/README.md

 ![pic3](https://user-images.githubusercontent.com/15075776/47616956-ee4b9a00-dae8-11e8-8ad3-5a8c6c9cfc43.png)

 --> Now when you run python script, see what happens.
-Look at the last message in the pic.
+Look at the last message in the pic below.
 It reads --> "table T2 are about to run short of auto-increment id".

 ![pic4](https://user-images.githubusercontent.com/15075776/47616957-f0adf400-dae8-11e8-8af6-b3bfeafcb699.png)

---> This is the query I used, to identify whether there is any table in database that is running short of auto-incement ids.
+--> Below is the query I used, to identify whether there is any table in database that is running short of auto-incement ids.

 ![pic5](https://user-images.githubusercontent.com/15075776/47617492-a2e7ba80-daed-11e8-8fd5-b76c51230ecb.png)

-  --> This query gives a beautiful table that contains the auto-increment ratio of each table in database.
+  --> Above query gives a beautiful table that contains the auto-increment ratio of each table in database.
 If this ratio is around 0.954, that means about 95% of the ids are used up and are about to run short of ids.

 ![pic6](https://user-images.githubusercontent.com/15075776/47617495-a5e2ab00-daed-11e8-9876-7dda0e76e6c2.png)